xiaoyong/2048-Qt/README.md

 ## Downloads

+Check https://github.com/xiaoyong/2048-Qt/releases for compiled binary executable files.

 ### Windows

-Check https://github.com/xiaoyong/2048-Qt/releases for compiled binary files.
 All required Qt libraries have been packed into one .exe file.
+So it should work out of the box.

 ### Linux

-The [bin/](https://github.com/xiaoyong/2048-Qt/tree/master/bin) directory contains the compiled binary file for 64-bit Linux.
-To run it, the Qt libraries (version >= 5.2.1) are required and should be installed on you system.
+The Qt libraries (version >= 5.2.1) are required.
+Make sure that they are installed on you system.

 ## Todo